Teen sleep: why is it so important?

 To better understand

-On top of that, between school, extracurricular activities, homework, time spent with friends and sometimes even a part-time job, teens lead very busy lives.
-With a dysregulated internal clock and a long list of activities, it can seem unrealistic for a teen to go to bed early enough to get enough sleep.
+• Between school, extracurricular activities, homework, time spent with friends and sometimes even a part-time job, teens lead very busy lives.
+It can seem unrealistic for a teen to go to bed early enough to get enough sleep.

 Recommendations for time spent sleeping